Last Updated on February 18, 2023

 The Waterfront Restaurant and Two Scoops Dessert Shop are right across the street.

-If you’re looking for a casual seafood restaurant with stunning views of the Gulf, Rod & Reel Pier is a perfect place to go!
+If you’re looking for a casual seafood restaurant with stunning views of the Gulf, Rod & Reel Pier is the perfect place to go!

 Eat inside the restaurant or outside on the deck.